Philosophus4201/T-cell-immunity/README.md

 ## 1) Run code

 Now you can use Cross_reaact.py as module in your scrips.
-For convenience, we have provided a notebook (Example_notebook.ipynb) that shows how you can run the code on your data
+For convenience, we have provided a notebook (Example_notebook.ipynb) that shows how you can run the code on your data.
+You must run the notebook in the BATMAN environment.